Peer Gynt: Adaptations

-In 1912 German writer Dietrich Eckart adapted the play.
+In 1912, German writer Dietrich Eckart adapted the play.
 In Eckart's version, the play became "a powerful dramatisation of nationalist and anti-semitic ideas", in which Gynt represents the superior Germanic hero, struggling against implicitly Jewish "trolls".
 In this racial allegory the trolls and Great Bøyg represented what philosopher Otto Weininger – Eckart's hero – conceived as the Jewish spirit.
 Eckart's version was one of the best attended productions of the age with more than 600 performances in Berlin alone.
 Eckart later helped to found the Nazi Party and served as a mentor to Adolf Hitler; he was also the first editor of the party's newspaper, the Völkische Beobachter.
 He never had another theatrical success after Peer Gynt.

-In 1938 German composer Werner Egk finished an opera based on the story.
+In 1938, German composer Werner Egk finished an opera based on the story.

 In 1948, the composer Harald Sæverud made a new score for the nynorsk-production at "the Norwegian Theatre" (Det Norske Teatret) in Oslo.
 Sæverud incorporated the national music of each of the friends in the fourth act, as per Ibsen's request, who died in 1906.

 In 1951, North Carolinian playwright Paul Green published an American version of the Norwegian play.
-This is the version in which actor John Garfield starred on Broadway.
+This is the version in which John Garfield starred on Broadway.
 This version is also the American Version, and features subtle plot differences from Ibsen's original work, including the omittance of the shipwreck scene near the end, and the Buttonmolder character playing a moderately larger role.

 In 1961, Hugh Leonard's version, The Passion of Peter Ginty, transferred the play to an Irish Civil War setting.
 It was staged at Dublin's Gate Theatre.